-Tighten the fuel cap carefully after refueling.
+Tighten the fuel cap carefully after refuelling.

-Always move the machine away from the refueling area and source before starting.
+Always move the machine away from the refuelling area before starting.

 Clean the area around the fuel cap.
 Clean the fuel and chain oil tanks regularly.
 The fuel filter must be replaced at least once a year.
 Contamination in the tanks causes malfunction.
 Make sure the fuel is well mixed by shaking the container before refuelling.
 The capacities of the chain oil tank and fuel tank are carefully matched.
 You should therefore always fill the chain oil tank and fuel tank at the same time.